-Ways to expand children's responses Examples of what teachers can say/ask Clarifying ideas • "Do you think that this stone will sink if I put it in the water?
+Ways to expand children's responses Examples of what teachers can say/ask Clarifying ideas "Do you think that this stone will sink if I put it in the water?
 Why do you think so?"
-Encouraging further thinking "You have really thought hard about how to change the actions for the song.
+Encouraging further thinking • "You have really thought hard about how to change the actions for the song.
 How else will you move to the song?"

-Ways to expand children's responses Examples of what teachers can say/ask Inviting children to elaborate "I really want to know more about this.
-Can you tell me more about it?"
-"What else do you know about?"
-Modelling thinking and language "I am going to give each one of you 10 multi-link cubes so that you have enough cubes to build a tall tower."
-"You are pretending to be a doctor.
-You are attending to a patient by listening to his heartbeat using the stethoscope and taking his temperature with the thermometer."
-Offering an alternative viewpoint "Maybe Goldilocks wasn't being naughty when she ate the porridge.
-What do you think?"
-"Maybe Diana wanted you to read with her when she chose the same book as you.
-What do you think?'
-Offering your own experience "Luckily, you were wearing your raincoat when it rained so heavily just now.
-Look at me.
-I am soaking wet because I forgot to bring an umbrella today."
-"I like to read when I have some free time at home.
-What do you like to do at home when you are free?"
-Re-capping and rephrasing "Are you thinking that?"
-"This was what happened the last time when we" "What else do you remember about it?"
-Reminding "Don't forget that you said this stone will sink if I put it in the water."
-"What do you see happening now?"
-"Remember we said we should take less sugar as it's healthier?
-How many spoons of sugar should you put in your drink?"
-Speculating "Do you think the three bears would have liked Goldilocks to come to live with them as their friend?"
-"Do you think the very hungry caterpillar will eat the food that had given him a bad stomach ache again?"
-Suggesting "You may want to try doing it in a different way.
-Why don't you try to mix the two colours together?"
-"Why don't you try doing it differently by putting the bigger block at the bottom?"
+Ways to expand children's responses Examples of what teac Inviting children to elaborate "I really want to know about it?"
+"What else do you know Modelling thinking and language "I am going to give each you have enough cube "You are pretending to patient by listening to taking his temperature Offering an alternative viewpoint "Maybe Goldilocks was porridge.
+What do you "Maybe Diana wanted same book as you.
+Wh Offering your own experience "Luckily, you were wea heavily just now.
+Look to bring an umbrella to "I like to read when I ha you like to do at home Re-capping and rephrasing "Are you thinking that.
+"This was what happer "What else do you rem Reminding "Don't forget that you water."
+"What do you s "Remember we said we how many spoons of s Speculating "Do you think the three come to live with them "Do you think the very had given him a bad st Suggesting "You may want to try of try to mix the two cold "Why don't you try doi block at the bottom?"

 Adapted from Professor Iram-Siraj-Blatchford's presentation on "Quality Interactions in the Early Years" at the TACTYC Annual Conference, "Birth to Eight Matters!
 Seeking Seamlessness - Continuity?
 Integration?
-Creativity?" on 5 November 2005,
+Creativity?" on 5 November 2005, Cardiff.